Electric dipole transition

+where $q$ and $m_e$ are the charge and mass of a bare electron.
 Electric dipole transitions are the transitions between energy levels in the system with the Hamiltonian $H_0 + W_\mathrm{DE}(t)$.

 Between certain electron states the electric dipole transition rate may be zero due to one or more selection rules, particularly the angular momentum selection rule.
 In such a case, the transition is termed electric dipole forbidden, and the transitions between such levels must be approximated by higher-order transitions.